JenningsMas/tech_markdown/HowTo/SetUpMaterialInUnreal.md

 ORM maps must be connected to three different inputs to apply correctly.

+>:bangbang: Unreal Engine labels ORM maps as "ARM" in the material editor.
+ARM is an alternate acronym for Ambient Occlusion, Roughness, Metallic.
+There is no difference between "ARM" and "ORM" maps.

 * Connect the R connection to the Ambient Occlusion input.

 * Connect the G connection to the Roughness input.